 There are institutions that do not use Creative Commons licensing but make images available for non-commercial reuse.
 Check out the terms and conditions to see whether your use fits the requirements.

 The Met allows reuse of images of its collection where they’ve tagged the image with an OASC tag.
 To find out more about what you can use the images for check out their frequently asked questions page.
+In order to find the OASC tag you need to navigate to the object page.
+You can’t filter by the OASC tag using the search function.

 The Dallas Museum of Art also allows reuse of images of it’s collection but this is limited to non-commercial personal or educational use, including “fair use” as defined by U.S. copyright laws.
-Where the work is out of copyright or where the copyright owner is the Dallas Museum of Art, a download icon appears below the image of the collection item.
+Where the work is out of copyright or where the copyright owner in the image is the Dallas Museum of Art, a download icon appears below the image of the collection item.

 You’re probably thinking, “Why can’t I go to one place to search for all the public domain material?”.
 Unfortunately no one’s invented this space yet.
 The closest thing available is the aggregator platform – sites that combine content from a large number of GLAM content providers.